 After your accident, the insurance adjuster for the negligent party’s insurer will likely contact you.
 Regardless of how friendly and sincere the agent you speak with seem in their concern about your well-being, remember that the insurer is never on your side.

-In most cases, the insurance company will be actively looking for ways to pin the blame for your accident to yourself.
+In most cases, the insurance company will be actively looking for ways to pin the blame on you for your accident.
 One of the easiest ways to do this is to get you to admit to your own fault.
 This is exactly why you must always decline any invitation to provide a formal statement.

 Let a lawyer handle all of the complexities of dealing with the insurance company on your behalf.
 This is especially true when it comes to settlement negotiations.